freeCodeCamp/boilerplate-mochachai/README.md

-This are my solutions to the program of QA in FreeCodeCamp :P
+These are my solutions to the program of QA in FreeCodeCamp :P
 1st solution: Learn How JavaScript Assertions Work
 2nd solution: Test if a Variable or Function is Defined
 3rd solution: Use Assert.isOK and Assert.isNotOK